When Thinking Pays Off: Incentive Alignment for Human-AI Collaboration: Problem Description

 This condition reveals a structural misalignment: the human is incentivized to defer to the AI whenever its probability of being correct exceeds the human's, adjusted downward by the term \(\frac{\lambda}{\gamma + \beta}\).
 Since \(\lambda > 0\), the adjustment is strictly positive, lowering the threshold for accepting AI advice.
 As a result, the human may rationally choose to follow the AI even when \(P_{\text{H}} > P_{\text{AI}}\).
 While this misalignment decreases with negligible effort or sufficiently high stakes (i.e., large \(\gamma + \beta\)), it vanishes only when \(\lambda = 0\).

-In effect, the human defers not because the AI is more accurate, but because the \textit{effort to override is not worth the marginal gain}.
+In effect, the human does not defer because the AI is more accurate, but because the \textit{effort to override is not worth the marginal gain}.
 This demonstrates that overreliance can emerge \textit{even under perfect information}, driven not by irrationality but by the incentive structure itself.